-- Make the pastry by putting the flour and butter in a food processor and blending until it looks like breadcrumbs.
+- Make the pastry by putting the flour, mixed spice and butter in a food processor and blending until it looks like breadcrumbs.
 Alternatively rub the butter into the flour with your fingertips.

 - Turn the mixture out onto a work surface and add a couple of tablespoons of cold water from the fridge.
 Bring the mixture together with your hands to form a ball of pastry.

 - Wrap the pastry in cling film and put in the fridge to rest for about 20 minutes.